 Which Cross-Coupling of an Enolate is Best?
 A Deep Dive into Selectivity and Efficiency

 Cross-coupling reactions are cornerstones of modern organic synthesis, enabling the construction of complex molecules from simpler building blocks.
 When it comes to enolates, a versatile class of nucleophiles, several cross-coupling methods exist, each with its own strengths and weaknesses.
-This article delves into the most common cross-coupling reactions of enolates, comparing their selectivity, efficiency, and applicability to different substrates, ultimately aiming to provide a comprehensive understanding of which method reigns supreme – acknowledging that the “best” method is highly context-dependent.
+This article breaks down the most common cross-coupling reactions of enolates, comparing their selectivity, efficiency, and applicability to different substrates, ultimately aiming to provide a comprehensive understanding of which method reigns supreme – acknowledging that the “best” method is highly context-dependent.

 Introduction: Enolates and their Reactivity